This Gel Stops Bleeding in Only 10 Seconds

 Joe Landolina, a young 17-year-old entrepreneur had recently started school at New York University when he made a discovery that could possibly save thousands of lives all over the world.

-Landolina, who stated that he was very interested in tissue engineering (also known as regenerative medicine), created a gel that is capable of instantly stopping internal and external hemorrhages in less than 10 seconds, without having to apply pressure.
+Landolina, who stated that he was very interested in tissue engineering (or regenerative medicine), created a gel that is capable of instantly stopping internal and external hemorrhages in less than 10 seconds, without having to apply pressure.

 He has a Masters in biomedical engineering and a company that employs 10 people.
 All of this is set to get this project off the ground, because it could be a key device for saving lives in emergency services and ER rooms throughout the world.

 What is Vetigel Made of?

-Vetigel “will make an exact copy of what it is next to”.
-In other words, it will immediately adapt itself to the properties of the part of the body it is used on.
+Vetigel will make an exact copy of what it’s next to.
+In other words, it’ll immediately adapt itself to the properties of the part of the body it is used on.

-Then, the product will go onto the United States military, who will give the final approval before its launch into the market for human surgical use.
+Then, the product will go onto the United States military.
+They will give the final approval before its launch into the market for surgical use.

 Vetigel could stop hemorrhages during vascular surgery of grade 4 hepatic trauma.
 With this powerful gel, surgeons could contain these types of hemorrhages in less than a minute, which is key to having a successful surgery.

-Because it has an important benefit like the ability to stop bleeding in a matter of seconds, Vetigel technology also has other important applications in the treatment of burns, wound healing, and other therapy.
+It has an important benefit like the ability to stop bleeding in a matter of seconds.
+Thus, Vetigel technology also has other important applications in the treatment of burns, wound healing, and other therapy.

 Using Cayenne Pepper to Stop Bleeding

-In addition to the gel that stops bleeding we mentioned above, there are natural alternatives.
+In addition to the gel that stops bleeding, there are natural alternatives.
 One of them, and perhaps the most effective one, is red pepper or cayenne pepper.